-Sales techniques are increasingly becoming passé.
-So are the people that stress using them, rather than emphasizing the relationship and value based side.
+Sales techniques are increasingly becoming pass.
+So are the people that stress using them, rather than emphasizing the softer side.

 I grew up selling, and I grew out of it.

 If you have lost a connection, or if a hot prospect evaporates, or refuses to call you back or respond to you, the WORST thing you can do is try a sales technique.
 Why don’t you try something new?
 Try being honest.
-No, not just with the customer, with yourself.
+No, not with the customer — with yourself.

-I promise that a harsh self-discovery lesson may not help you reconnect with who you lost, but it’s connection insurance for the next thousand.
+I promise that a harsh self-discovery lesson may not help you reconnect with who you lost, but it’s connection insurance for the next s thousand.
 Take a chance.
-It’s the best one you’ve got.
+It’s the only one you’ve got.